Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Proof of the main results

 By \eqref{claimUUKG}, \eqref{bootKG1}, \eqref{francoKG}, there is $C=C(s)>0$ such that, for any $t\in[0,T)$,

-where in the last inequality we have chosen $c_0$ and $\e$ sufficiently small and we used the choice of $T$ in \eqref{bootKG1} and that $\s$ is arbitrary small.
-This implies the thesis.
+where in the last inequality we have chosen $\e$ sufficiently small and we used the choice of $T$ in \eqref{bootKG1} and that $\s\ll\delta$.
+This implies the thesis for $d\geq 3$.
 In the case $d=2$ the proof is similar setting $\beta=2+\s$ and $N=\e^{-2/(2+\s)}$. \end{proof}

 {\bf Proof of Theorem \ref{main:KGsemi}}.
 Using the Remarks \ref{semilin1}, \ref{semilin2}, \ref{semilin3}, \ref{semilin4}, \ref{semilin5}, \ref{semilin6}, \ref{semilin7} one deduces the result by reasoning as in the proof of Theorem \ref{main:KG} and using in particular the estimate \eqref{stimaeneNonresCaso2KGsemilin}.